rociosenra/rociosenra.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in International Affairs, Universidad de San Andrés, 2014-2018
+* M.A. in Economics, Universidad de San Andrés, 2021-2022

 Work experience
 ======
-* Summer 2015: Research Assistant
+* December 2021-March 2022: Research Assistant
-  * Github University
+  * Proyecto Abrazar
+  * Duties included: Data cleaning, recodification and construction of new variables based on the Multiple Indicator Cluster Survey (MICS), to be used in a predictive model of cases of violence against children.

+* January 2021-current date: Project Analyst
+  * GROW Gender & Work
-  * Duties included: Tagging issues
+  * Duties included: ...
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* April 2018-April 2021: Research Analyst
-  * Github University
+  * JPMorgan Chase & Co.
-  * Duties included: Merging pull requests
+  * Duties included: ...
-  * Supervisor: Professor Hub

 Skills
 ======
 * Skill 1